juaml/junifer/docs/understanding/storage.rst

 The :ref:`Markers <marker>` are responsible for defining what *storage kind* (``matrix``, ``vector``, ``timeseries``) they support for which :ref:`data type <data_types>` by overriding its ``store`` method.
 The storage object in turn declares and provides implementation for specific *storage kind*.
-For example, :class:`junifer.storage.SQLiteFeatureStorage` supports saving ``matrix``, ``vector`` and ``timeseries`` via ``store_matrix``, ``store_vector`` and ``store_timeseries`` methods respectively.
+For example, :class:`.SQLiteFeatureStorage` supports saving ``matrix``, ``vector`` and ``timeseries`` via ``store_matrix``, ``store_vector`` and ``store_timeseries`` methods respectively.

-For storage interfaces not supported by junifer yet, you can either make your own ``Storage`` by providing a concrete implementation of :class:`junifer.storage.BaseFeatureStorage` or open an issue on `junifer Github`_ and we can help you out.
+For storage interfaces not supported by junifer yet, you can either make your own ``Storage`` by providing a concrete implementation of :class:`.BaseFeatureStorage` or open an issue on `junifer Github`_ and we can help you out.

 .. _storage_types: